nrs-org/novelslop/content/vol_01/chap_09.typ

   _Uta: Mona, there are some people staring at you while discussing something,
     y'know them?_

-  Mona received a message from an user named "Uta". _"Was this app's
+  Mona received a message from a user named "Uta". _"Was this app's
     notifications always look like this, I wonder?"_ her thoughts sounded exactly like the inner thoughts of someone who have barely touched this particular messaging app.
 Once she realized that this "Uta" was exactly the same "Uta" who she had just greeted, she let out a loud scream (in her head).
-It was then when she was reminded of what happened at the fastfood restaurant yesterday.
+It was then when she was reminded of what happened at the fast food restaurant yesterday.

-  After the three of them finished their "after-school meal", again, whatever that might mean, Mona and her friends went to the stall to pay.
+  Back at the food stall, after the three of them finished their "after-school meal", again, whatever that might mean, Mona and her friends went to the stall to pay.
 In an era where wire transfer was the norm, the three girls simultaneously took out their phone to open their banking app, and Uta was reminded of something she should have remembered much sooner.

   "I forgot!
 Mona!
 Do you have a MINE account?"